Littler

 Coverage

-A report from Littler indicates that employers are lagging in managing artificial intelligence risks, with over half of surveyed organizations utilizing AI for HR functions in preparation for 2026 policy and regulation concerns.
+A Littler report indicates that employers are lagging in AI risk management, with artificial intelligence being a top concern for organizational policy and regulation in 2026, and over half of surveyed companies utilizing AI for HR functions.

 New state legislation, bill hb3773, is establishing a framework that could lead to discriminatory claims related to artificial intelligence implementations.